nguye404/A-Simple-HTTP-Web-Proxy/README.md

 request to a server and then reading the response.
 Request and response messages share a common basic
 format:

-• An initial line (a request or response line, as defined below)
+&nbsp;• An initial line (a request or response line, as defined below)

-• Zero or more header lines
+&nbsp;• Zero or more header lines

-• A blank line (CRLF)
+&nbsp;• A blank line (CRLF)

-• An optional message body.
+&nbsp;• An optional message body.

 The initial line and header lines are each followed by a "carriage-return line-feed (CRLF)" (\r\n) signifying the end-of-line.